Definition of Requirement Engineering

 1. Feasibility Study

-The main aim of a feasibility study is creating reasons for the development of the software that the users accept, that is flexible enough and open to changes and abide by the standards chosen for software development and maintenance.
+The main aim of a feasibility study is to create reasons for the development of the software that the users accept, that is flexible enough and open to changes, and abide by the standards chosen for software development and maintenance.

 There are several types of feasibility.
 They are:

 Technical Feasibility: The current technologies are evaluated using technical feasibility, and they are necessary to achieve the requirements of the customer within the given time and budget.

 Operational Feasibility: The assessment of the range for software in which the required software performs a series of levels to solve the problems in business and the customer’s requirements.

 Economic Feasibility: If the required software can generate profits in the area of finance is decided by economic feasibility.

 2. Elicitation of Requirements and Analysis

-This process is also called as requirements gathering.
+This process is also called requirements gathering.
 If there are any existing processes available and with the help of customers, requirements gathering is done.
 Elicitation of requirements is the starting step of requirements analysis.
 Inconsistencies, omissions, defects, etc., can be identified by analyzing the requirements.
 Requirements are described in relationship terms to resolve if there are any conflicts.
 There are a few challenges with respect to the elicitation of requirements and analysis.
 They are:

 - Involvement of all the right people and only the right people.